The ongoing struggle in Ukraine and its resultant debate is merely an indicator of a larger question that Europe seems increasingly unable to answer.

-The European Union (EU) embarked on an ill advised eastward expansion, its members, an ill advised reduction in defence spending and because of Europe’s goldfish like attention span, the ongoing chaos in Libya set in train a series of events that would lead to ISIS.
+The European Union (EU) embarked on an arguably ill-advised eastward expansion, its members, an ill-advised reduction in defence spending and because of Europe’s goldfish like attention span, the ongoing chaos in Libya set in train a series of events that would lead to ISIS.

 Then Ukraine happened.

 An oversimplification, yes, of course, but it serves to illustrate the point.

 The USA is quite correctly moving (however slowly) its geopolitical focus to the Pacific and Europe has to learn to stand on its own two feet.

 Standing on its own two feet can mean one of two things.